 Note - The source address is only translated if the packet leaves the gateway system via the specified interface.
 Note further that the new source address is always the current IP address of that interface (meaning that this address can be dynamic).

 To create a masquerading rule, proceed as follows:

-- 1. On the Masquerading tab, click New Masquerading Rule.
-The Add Masquerading Rule dialog box opens. - 2.
-Make the following settings: Network: Select the (internal) network you want to masquerade.
+On the Masquerading tab, click New Masquerading Rule.
+The Add Masquerading Rule dialog box opens.